oumi-ai/oumi/docs/user_guides/infer/inference_engines.md

 Our engines are broken into two categories: local inference vs remote inference.
 But how do you decide between the two?

-Generally, the answer is simple: if you can enough resources to run the model locally without OOMing, then use a local engine like {py:obj}`~oumi.inference.VLLMInferenceEngine`, {py:obj}`~oumi.inference.NativeTextInferenceEngine`, or {py:obj}`~oumi.inference.LlamaCppInferenceEngine`.
+Generally, the answer is simple: if you have sufficient resources to run the model locally without OOMing, then use a local engine like {py:obj}`~oumi.inference.VLLMInferenceEngine`, {py:obj}`~oumi.inference.NativeTextInferenceEngine`, or {py:obj}`~oumi.inference.LlamaCppInferenceEngine`.

 If you don't have enough local compute resources, then the model must be hosted elsewhere.
 Our remote inference engines assume that your model is hosted behind a remote API.
 You can use {py:obj}`~oumi.inference.AnthropicInferenceEngine`, or {py:obj}`~oumi.inference.GoogleVertexInferenceEngine` to call their respective APIs.
 You can also use {py:obj}`~oumi.inference.RemoteInferenceEngine` to call any API implementing the Open AI Chat API format (including Open AI's native API).